seonWKim/hdtm-document/docs/tutorial-roles/general-evaluator.md

 # General Evaluator

-## Description of the General Evaluator role
+## Description

 The general evaluator evaluates everything that takes place during the club meeting.
 In addition, the general evaluator conducts the evaluation portion of the meeting and is responsible for the evaluation team: the speech evaluators, ah -counter, grammarian and timer.
-As general evaluator, you should:
+As general evaluator, you should do the following:

 - Ensure other evaluators know their tasks and responsibilities.
 - Explain the purpose and benefits of evaluations to the group/